sagnikghosh03/Excel-Power-BI---Supply-Chain-Issue-in-FMCG-Domain/README.md

-Supply Chain Analytics Project - AtliQ Mart
+## Supply Chain Analytics Project - AtliQ Mart
-Overview:
+### Overview:

+Welcome to my Supply Chain Analytics Project repository!
 This project showcases my expertise in data analytics applied to optimize supply chain operations for AtliQ Mart, a growing FMCG manufacturer in India.
 The project leveraged both Excel for detailed analysis and Power BI for enhanced visualization and user interaction.

-Key Features:
+### Key Features:

 Excel-Powered Analysis:
-Utilized pivot tables and conditional formatting to capture key metrics like "Line Fill Rate" and "Volume Fill Rate."
+Utilized pivot tables and conditional formatting to capture key metrics like "Line Fill Rate" and "Volume Fill Rate".
 Uncovered crucial insights into order quantities, undelivered orders, and product-specific delivery delays.
 Efficient Transition to Power BI:
 Transitioned from Excel to Power BI for enhanced visualization and user interactivity.